Shravan-9725/Timeoff_mangement/README.md

              Installation and Deployment on AWS EKS
-Prerequisites
+Prerequisites:
 Before proceeding, ensure you have the following:

 AWS account with appropriate permissions